isomerpages/pa-corp/pages/Resources for PA Trainers & Operators.md

 **E-bites**

-Please download the e-bites via the below links:
+Please download the e-bites via the below link:

 2023